Louis Chatelain: Works

-Besides his work on Orange and Makthar, most of its activity focused on Morocco's classical archeology in general and in particular Volubilis.
+Besides his work on Orange and Makthar, most of his activity focused on Morocco's classical archaeology in general and in particular Volubilis.

 During World War II, after being wounded, he was assigned to Volubilis where he had the site cleared by German prisoners of war and French soldiers.

 In 1918, he was appointed director of the department of antiquities of Morocco.
 He played a role in the creation of the Rabat Archaeological Museum in 1928.
 A teacher in Morocco until 1941, he was later appointed to Rennes.
 In 1943, he supported a thesis entitled Le Maroc des Romains.